ilhan007/ui5con25-handson/docs/6_Develop_ChatLoading.md

 # Develop `ChatLoading` web component

 In chat conversations, it's common to have slight delays in responses.
-During this time, it's helpful to display a loading indicator to inform users that a reply is on the way.
-That’s exactly what we’re going to implement.
+During delays, it's helpful to display a loading indicator to inform users that a reply is on the way.

+That’s exactly what `ChatLoading` is about.

 <br>